denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 * in a 'Distance 7' (or 'Distance 6') sub-folder of the current folder of your terminal or notebook,
 * in a 'Distance 7' (or 'Distance 6') sub-folder of the C:/PortableApps folder ;
 * then, if no MCDS.exe found in the above folders (first ones searched first), pyaudisam with search in standard installation folders for Distance 7 or 6.

+Note: Distance 8.0 comes with the same MCDS.exe as Distance 7.5, but with a different folder installtion layout
+      => you'll need to use the 'MCDS_PATH' environment variable (no auto-detection)

 ## B. pyaudisam as a command line tool